Women's education in the United States: 19th century

+20th century

 1900: Otelia Cromwell became the first African-American woman to graduate from Smith College in Northampton, Massachusetts.

 1903: Mignon Nicholson became the first woman in North America to earn a veterinary degree, which she earned from McKillip Veterinary College in Chicago, Illinois.

 1904: Helen Keller graduated from Radcliffe, becoming the first deafblind person to earn a Bachelor of Arts degree.

 1905: Nora Stanton Blatch Barney, born in England, became the first woman to earn a degree in any type of engineering in the United States, which she earned from Cornell University.
 It was a degree in civil engineering.

 1908: Alpha Kappa Alpha sorority, the first African-American Greek letter organization for woman, was founded at Howard University.

 1909: Ella Flagg Young became the first female superintendent of a large city school system.

 1915: Lillian Gilbreth earned a PhD in industrial psychology from Brown University, which was the first degree ever granted in industrial psychology.
 Her dissertation was titled "Some Aspects of Eliminating Waste in Teaching".

 1917: Sigma Delta Tau sorority, a Jewish women's Greek letter organization was founded at Cornell University in response to antisemitism.

 1918: The College of William & Mary admitted 24 women to the entering undergraduate class.